 Marks and Spencer

-We're delighted to be one of the charities M&S has chosen to partner with for SPARKS, the high street chain's exciting new members club.
+We're delighted to be one of the charities supported by SPARKS, M&S’s members club.

 Go into any M&S store to pick up your SPARKS card and register online.
 Select WWF as your chosen charity and every time you use your SPARKS card, M&S will donate one penny to WWF.